Ajmer Jain temple: Description

-The central image is of Rishabhdev seated in the "Samavasarana" - in which He imparts true knowledge to the suffering humanity, so that they get liberated from the entanglements of life and death.
-In the year 2005, the 3 Vedi's were renovated and all the idols of Tirthankaras were re-installed amidst religious rituals and ceremonies.
-In this portion only Jains are allowed to perform their religious rituals.
+The central image is of Rishabhdev seated in the "Samavasarana" – in which He imparts true knowledge to the suffering humanity, so that they get liberated from the entanglements of life and death.
+In 2005, the 3 Vedi's were renovated and all the idols of Tirthankaras were re-installed amidst religious rituals and ceremonies.
+In this portion, only Jains are allowed to perform their religious rituals.

-Shantinath statue

-54 feet Shantinatha statue is being built here.
-This statue will be the largest Shantinath statue in the world.